-Men would follow Gibson Girls to absurd places or do ridiculous things for them, and could often been seen as targets of Gibson Girls’ teasing.
+Men would follow Gibson Girls to absurd places or do ridiculous things for them, and could often be seen as targets of Gibson Girls’ teasing.
 But despite being depicted as equal to or even better than their male counterparts, Gibson Girls never challenged the traditional role of woman as wife and mother.

 Although Gibson himself said that the Gibson Girl was a representation of the composite of thousands of women in America, the Gibson Girl was likely more directly inspired by many of the women in Gibson’s life, including his sister, Josephine Gibson and his beautiful wife, Irene Langhorne Gibson, as well her four equally beautiful sisters, one of whom was Lady Nancy Astor, the first woman to serve as a member of the British Parliament in the House of Commons.